 For more information and to subscribe, visit SwaggerHub.

-DapperDox is an OpenAPI renderer with support for OAS 2.0 and OAS 3.0, as well as an open-source server for OpenAPI server specs.
+DapperDox is an OpenAPI renderer with support for OAS 2.0 and OAS 3.0 and an open-source server for OpenAPI server specs.

 The tool allows users to integrate diagrams into their OpenAPI specifications via GitHub Flavored Markdown (GFM).
-Additionally, users have the option to experiment with different document features from inside the documentation, using an API explorer.
+Additionally, users can experiment with document features from inside the documentation using an API explorer.

 DapperDox is known for its ability to seamlessly bring together diagrams, guides, documentation, and your API specifications.